Islam Prophet Muhammad Biography

 Beginnings of the Quran

-Muhammad was 40 years old when the angel Gabriel appeared to him in the cave of Hira and instructed him to read the Quran.
-Muhammad confessed his illiteracy and the angel choked him forcefully until Muhammad memorized the verses.
+Muhammad was forty when the angel Gabriel visited him in the cave of Hira and ordered him to ‘Read’ the Quran.
+Muhammad said that he cannot write and the angel tightened his throat until he would recite the verses.

-Muhammad was terrified by the experience, but was soon reassured by his wife Khadija and her Christian cousin Waraqa ibn Nawfal.
-Khadija conducted tests on Muhammad, and concluded it was not a Satan but an angel visiting him.
+Muhammad was frightened by the experience, but after speaking to his wife and sponsor Khadija, and Waraqa ibn Nawfal, a Christian cousin of Khadija.
+Khadija brought a doctor to perform her examination on him and therefore found out that it was not a Satan but an angel that visited him.

 Opposition in Mecca